pranigopu/pranigopu.github.io/docs/philosophy/epistemology/3-direct-experience.md

 ---

 Direct experience is the irreducible experience of reality (irreducible in terms of conscious units).
-In this document, I shall discuss first discuss experience in general.
+In this document, I shall first discuss experience in general.
 Then, I shall delve into the direct experience of external stimuli (sense-perception), the automatic retention and integration of sensations (perception).
 Lastly, I shall delve into the direct experience of mental states.

 # Validating the experience of reality
 **KEY SOURCE**: [Objectivism on the Validity of the Senses by Leonard Peikoff, part 48 of 50](https://youtu.be/f7PgOkXNyC4?si=UPk6NdcKfq5s5dYM)